-- 1. Two percent or less of the roof is bare wood or does not include low-emittance. - 2.
-Two percent or less of the surface has contaminates, particles or ink on the surface (e.g. dirt, printing of product identification, etc.). - 3.
+- 1. Two percent or less of the attic facing roof decking is bare wood or does not include low-emittance. - 2.
+Two percent or less of the surface has contaminates, particles or ink on the surface.
+106 - 3.
 Radiant barrier is installed to cover the face of the rafter (Method 3 only).